-Chaired by Marshall Cress, M.D., neurologist with Orlando Health Neuroscience Institute and Arnaldo Vélez, M.D., vascular neurologist with Orlando Health, the event raised more than $440,000 to fight heart disease and stroke in Central Florida.
+Chaired by Marshall Cress, M.D., neurosurgeon with Orlando Health Neuroscience Institute and Arnaldo Vélez, M.D., vascular neurologist with Orlando Health, the event raised more than $440,000 to fight heart disease and stroke in Central Florida.

 “Strokes can happen to anyone, at any age.
 In fact, nearly one in four adults over the age of 25 will have a stroke in their lifetime,” said Dr. Cress.
 “Raising awareness and funds through the Orlando Heart Ball ensures that we can continue to address health inequities, fund lifesaving research and provide critical education and resources to our neighbors throughout Greater Orlando.”